danedwardsdeveloper/danedwardsdeveloper/README.md

 ### Hey!

 ## Currently working on
-🔭 A personal blog inspired by [TikTok Creator Academy](https://www.tiktok.com/creator-academy/en/homepage) using React & WordPress
+🔭 A personal blog inspired by [TikTok Creator Academy](https://www.tiktok.com/creator-academy/en/homepage) using React & WordPress\
-🔭 A website to count how many of [MetaCritic's top 100 films](https://www.metacritic.com/browse/movie/) you have seen.
+🔭 A website to count how many of [MetaCritic's top 100 films](https://www.metacritic.com/browse/movie/) you have seen

 ## Currently learning
-🌱 Node & Express
+🌱 Node & Express\
 🌱 TypeScript

 ## Would appreciate help with